 Front Hub motor

 There are still a few models on the market with a front hub motor – we strongly advise not to consider these bikes.
 Having the motor in the front wheel has several negative effects on your cycling safety.
-First of all any suspension fork is pretty much useless as the stanchions get pulled out rather than compressed when riding over a bump, forks are actually not build for this purpose and can disintegrate.
+First of all any suspension fork is pretty much useless as the stanchions get pulled out rather than compressed when riding over a bump, forks are actually not build for this purpose and can get damaged.
 By pulling the wheel, especially up a hill, steering feels unnatural, the additional weight of the front wheel makes it even more awkward.
 And lastly a pulling front wheel will start to slip when going up hill or around corners on gravel or wet surface since it will loose traction.
 Remember that the front wheel compared to the rear wheel has much less weight on the road.
 This can and has led to serious accidents.

 Rear Hub Motor